Dreams (Gabrielle song): Critical reception

-Larry Flick from Billboard described the song as a "gloriously romantic, uplifting pop/dance shuffler" with a "wildly infectious chorus, delivered with a sly, feline grace."
+Larry Flick from Billboard magazine described the song as a "gloriously romantic, uplifting pop/dance shuffler" with a "wildly infectious chorus, delivered with a sly, feline grace."
 He commented further that a "interplay of contrasting elements like acoustic strumming, hip-hop-styled beats, and disco strings works surprisingly well".
 Tom Ewing of Freaky Trigger noted Gabrielle's voice as "soaked in personality" and complimented the production as "reassuringly professional, very close to the kind of powerpoint soul the Lighthouse Family would serve up later in the 90s."
-Dave Sholin from the Gavin Report felt that the singer's "warm vocal style is just right to complement the hook-laden melody that she co-wrote."
-A reviewer from Irish Independent called it a "smooth debut pop single".
+Dave Sholin from the Gavin Report felt the singer's "warm vocal style is just right to complement the hook-laden melody that she co-wrote."
+Irish Independent named it a "smooth debut pop single".
 Knight Ridder described it as "hypnotic".
 In his weekly UK chart commentary, James Masterton wrote that this is "another one of those records that is a hit almost before it even started."
 He also described it as a "haunting dreamy ballad" and "a unique record".
 Pan-European magazine Music & Media viewed it as "immaculate".

-Alan Jones from Music Week said about the original 1992 release, that "the soothing and gentle guitar intro to Tracy Chapman's "Fast Car" underpins this superbly soulful dance cut, written and performed by a 22-year-old newcomer from Sydenham.
+Alan Jones from Music Week said about the original 1992 release, "The soothing and gentle guitar intro to Tracy Chapman's 'Fast Car' underpins this superbly soulful dance cut, written and performed by a 22-year-old newcomer from Sydenham.
 Chiming synth strings and a Soul II Soul shuffle propel it along nicely, the uncluttered arrangement and production (by Unit 3) allowing her fine vocals room to breathe."
 He added, "Initially on a limited pressing of 1,500, which have now sold out, this is already getting specialist radio play, and could very easily explode as a major pop hit, given adequate distribution."
-Another editor, Andy Beevers called the 1993 version "excellent".
-Marts Andrups from the RM Dance Update declared it as "a stunning debut with "summer hit" written all over it.
+Another Music Week editor, Andy Beevers, called the 1993 version "excellent".
+Mandi James from NME praised it, writing, "This is the sounds of blackness that will be drifting from sound systems nationwide by the end of summer.
+Swingbeat and soul, suckers, is back — and there's not a thing you can do about it."
+Marts Andrups from the Record Mirror Dance Update named it "a stunning debut with "summer hit" written all over it.
 Like a funky Tracy Chapman, there's a beautiful soul vocal over a deceptively simple acoustic guitar and string arrangement."
-Sian Pattenden from Smash Hits gave "Dreams" four out of five, writing, "If you're a big girl and like soulful swishdance music, this'll be in your in-car CD player for 1,000 years.
+Siân Pattenden from Smash Hits gave "Dreams" a score of four out of five, writing, "If you're a big girl and like soulful swishdance music, this'll be in your in-car CD player for 1,000 years.
 More of less.
 You've got to have dreams, she reckons, and it's true, children."